mysociety/alaveteli/doc/manual/docs/customising/translation.md

 even mySociety's release manager).
 If translators aren't technical, they can use Transifex without needing to worry about this.

+## The help pages

+As the help pages for Alaveteli contain lots of text, they're translated outside Transifex, by translating each whole help page and replacing it in the theme that Alaveteli is using, so that it overrides the default page.
+See the [guide to Alaveteli's themes]({{ site.baseurl }}docs/customising/themes/#customising-the-help-pages) for more information on this.

 ## Developers and internationalisation